Perth Shiva Temple

-The Perth Shiva Temple (Tamil: பெர்த் சிவன் கோவில்), officially Perth Hindu Temple, is a Hindu temple in Canning Vale, in Perth, Western Australia, dedicated to the god Shiva and his consort goddess Meenakshi.
-The temple is run by the Shri Shiva Devasthanam, a non-profit religious organisation, and was completed in early 1990.
+The Perth Shiva Temple (Tamil: பெர்த் சிவன் கோவில்), officially the Perth Hindu Temple, is a Hindu temple in Canning Vale, in Perth, Western Australia, dedicated to the god Shiva and his consort, the goddess Meenakshi.
+The temple is run by the Shri Shiva Devasthanam, a non-profit religious organisation, and was completed in the early 1990s.
 It is the oldest Hindu temple in Western Australia.